-Jake Gautreau enters his fifth season on the Green Wave coaching staff, serving as the programs recruiting coordinator, hitting instructor and infielders coach.
-Gautreau was an All-American standout for the Green Wave from 1999-2001, earning the Conference USA Player of the Year award in back-to-back seasons, and played eight season of professional baseball before returning to his alma mater as an assistant coach in 2010.
+Before being named the interim head coach, Gautreau served as the program's recruiting coordinator, hitting instructor and infielders coach.
+Gautreau was an All-American standout for the Green Wave from 1999-2001, earning the Conference USA Player of the Year award in back-to-back seasons, and played eight seasons of professional baseball before returning to his alma mater as an assistant coach in 2010.

 One of the most decorated players in the history of Tulane baseball, Gautreau was inducted into the Tulane Athletic Hall of Fame in 2007.
 The McAllen, Texas native earned the distinction of Conference USA's Player of the Decade in 2005 and earned seven All-American honors at third base/designated hitter from a variety of publications while helping Tulane advance to its first ever College World Series in 2001.

 Gautreau has worked with the Tulane hitters since his arrival in 2010 and during that time the Green Wave has had its fair share of success at the plate.
 The 2011 season was one to remember as the Olive and Blue led Conference USA in five offensive categories and found themselves among the top-three on 13 of C-USA `s offensive charts.